richardschoen/iforgit/README.md

 ```*REPLACE``` - If *REPLACE is specified, the source member gets auto-created in QTEMP/TMPSOURCE but then gets copied/persisted to the source file specified in the DESTFILE/DESTMBR option and records are replaced during the source copy.
 This allows a single destination source member to receive the contents of a single git source member.

 # SRCGITVER - Work With Git Versions for Source Member
 This CL command can be used to interactively view older git versions and check them out for processing.
-The commoand has its own Git log viewing and retreival mechanism.
+The command has its own Git log viewing and retreival mechanism.

 # SRCGITVER usage examples